How I Became a Security Consultant: AbsoluteAppsec Interview

 First, I have to point you to SamuraiWTF.
 SamuraiWTF is a virtual environment designed for providing a safe practice and learning environment.
 It comes with several purposefully vulnerable target applications and a variety of pre-installed tools to test with.
 The target applications include Mutillidae, Samurai-Dojo, Damn Vulnerable Web Application (DVWA), and OWASP Juice Shop, each with their own set of challenges to provide semi-realistic practice areas designed for increasing web testing skill sets.
 SamuraiWTF is an open source project and is regularly evolving to include new targets.

 Having mentioned two projects from OWASP (Mutillidae and Juice Shop), it seems like the right place to suggest this organization and its chapter meetings as a great source of information.
-There is a ton of information, freely available, throughout the OWASP website and I always suggest to those that want to become involved in web application security, to become a member of this organization.
+There is a ton of information, freely available, throughout the OWASP website and I always suggest to those that want to become involved in web application security to become a member of this organization.

-One of the people that I think is a great person to follow on Twitter regarding web security is Tim Tomes.
+One of the people that I think is a great person to follow regarding web security is Tim Tomes.
 He is the author of Recon-NG and offers a course on web penetration testing.
 Another wonderful person to follow is Jeremy Druin.
 He is the author of Mutillidae and has numerous YouTube videos explaining security topics.
-And you can always visit PortSwigger’s Web Academy, who are best known as the maintainers of Burp, the de facto commercial web application penetration testing tool.
+And you can always visit PortSwigger's Web Security Academy, who are best known as the maintainers of Burp, the de facto commercial web application penetration testing tool.

 Before I close this out, I would like to add that the above is solely based on my own experience.
 There are many other aspects to information security.
 Some professionals dig physical security and social engineering.
 Others are passionate about IoT, or cloud.
 There are a wide range of security roles, from risk management, to operational security, to penetration testing, to business continuity and disaster recovery experts.